OpenStickCommunity/Hardware/RP2040 Advanced Breakout Board - Passthrough/README.md

 Every part of this project is open source, from the GP2040-CE firmware to the original Pico Fighting Board design and also this RP2040 Advanced Breakout Board design.

 Donations are not necessary but always welcome!
-TheTrain will typically use donations to pay for Discord boosts and try out new designs or sending boards to people for testing, iterations and helping people get board setups that might not be in an economic position to get one themselves.
+I typically use donations to try out new designs or send boards to people for testing, iterations and helping people get board setups that might not be in an economic position to get one themselves.

 https://www.paypal.com/donate/?hosted_button_id=2JMTZVCGLDYC2